 Smarter Health and its collaborating partners have already reached out to insurers over the last few months to encourage collaboration on Health Connective.
 The concept has been well received.
 We are confident that many will come onboard progressively from Q2/2022.

 However, the most immediate task at hand is for doctors who are open to include insurer-backed contracts as part of their practice to indicate their interest by signing up with Health Connective.
 Without the network of doctors, insurers will not find it attractive to migrate over to Health Connective.

 Yes.
 You are encouraged to do so.

-As Smarter Health, its collaboration partners, and SMA continue to engage the insurers, some of your existing contractual arrangements may potentially migrate over to Health Connective.
+As Smarter Health and its collaboration partners continue to engage the insurers, some of your existing contractual arrangements may potentially migrate over to Health Connective.
 Maintaining your profile on Health Connective ensures that there will be no disruption to your ability to continue servicing the same patient pool.

 Yes, you should.

 Signing up ensures that your updated profile is available to insurers and their policyholders.
 The contracting arrangement with group practices will be slightly different but it will still require doctors to maintain their own professional profile.